 Production process for Scotch whisky

-Scotch whisky is made from cereals which are allowed to begin germination, a process which releases enzymes that turn grain starch into sugar.
-The germination is halted by heating, and yeast is added to ferment the sugary mixture.
 The fermentation result – basically beer – is distilled to produce a clear-coloured distillate which is not suitable for drinking and which contains several hundred complex organic compounds.
 Water is then added back, and the mixture is stored for maturation in naturally permeable, second-hand, oak casks.

 In ways which are not fully understood, the chemistry of the distillate changes subtly as it reacts with the second-hand wood, and with the cold, damp, Scottish air which slowly crosses the membrane.